Method and scope of the project

 Overall, the project showed that the gentler transfer provided by the systems has great positive effects on the clients’ mood and even their quality of life.

-Besides the above-mentioned effects, the VENDLET system were also shown to improve communication and interaction between the client and the caregiver significantly.
+Besides the above-mentioned effects, the VENDLET system was also shown to improve communication and interaction between the client and the caregiver significantly.

-As moving and handling is gentler for both the client and the caregiver, the two are more able to speak with each other during transfer situations.
+As moving and handling are gentler for both the client and the caregiver, the two are more able to speak with each other during transfer situations.